 Plant-herbivore-pollinator interactions.
 For my doctoral research, I looked at plant-insect interactions in natural or semi-natural populations of flowering plants.
 I was interested in how plant traits interacted with herbivore and pollinator behavior, and the consequences for plant populations.

-Insect communities have simultaneous antagonistic and mutualistic effects on their shared host plants.
-In work conducted at the Rocky Mountain Biological Lab, I used the perennial flowering herb Chamerion angustifolium (fireweed) and its insect pollinators and herbivores to quantify within- and among-year herbivore and pollinator responses to changes in plant phenotype, and plant responses to damage and pollination.
+Joint effects of pollinators and herbivores on plant growth and reproduction in natural systems.
+Insects can have positive or negative effects on their host plants.
+During my PhD work with Nora Underwood and Brian Inouye at Florida State University, I used the perennial flowering herb Chamerion angustifolium (fireweed) and its insect pollinators and herbivores to look at how herbivores and pollinators responded to changes in the host plant phenotype, and how plants responded to damage and pollination.
 This research revealed a complex network of within- and among-year feedback between foragers and plant traits.

-Effects of damage on plant growth and asexual reproduction in an invasive plant (Underwood and Inouye labs, Florida State University) For the many plant species that reproduce both sexually and asexually, herbivory or pollination may influence mode of reproduction.
+Effects of damage on plant growth and asexual reproduction in an invasive plant.
+For the many plant species that reproduce both sexually and asexually, herbivory or pollination might influence mode of reproduction.
 The aquatic plant Eichhornia crassipes (water hyacinth) is capable of rapid asexual reproduction.
 I mimicked adult and larval specialist weevil (Neochetina eichhorniae and N. bruchi) damage and hand pollinated water hyacinth to investigate plant growth, sexual reproduction, asexual reproduction, and resistance to herbivores in response to damage type and pollination success, finding that herbivores can have important effects on asexual plant reproduction.